ARTICLES OF ASSOCIATION

 ARTICLE XIV - AMENDMENT

-These Articles of Association may be amended at any meeting of the Council at which there is a quorum, by a vote of two-thirds (2/3) of the members present, providing that notice setting forth such proposed amendment shall have been mailed to all members at least ten (10) days prior to the date of such meeting.
+These Articles of Association may be amended at any meeting of the Council at which there is a quorum, by a vote of two-thirds (2/3) of the members present, providing that notice setting forth such proposed amendment shall have been sent to all members at least ten (10) days prior to the date of such meeting.

 ARTICLE XV - EFFECTIVE DATE

 These amended Articles of Association shall be effective as of May 12, 2015.
 Technical corrections were approved by the Executive Council in May, 2010 to more accurately reflect the Council’s current operating procedures.